Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Numerical Simulations

 \subsection{Superlattices}

-Simulations of superlattices with ligands containing between 5 and 20 carbons have been reported in~\cite{Zha2018, ZhaTravesset2021} within all-atom and united models.
-Typical single-component and binary systems are shown in Fig.~\ref{fig:simul_sc} and Fig.~\ref{fig:bnsl_sims}, where the free energy (in blue, bottom) is obtained by integrating the pressure (in blue, top) as a function of the lattice constant.
+Simulations of superlattices with ligands containing between 5 and 20 carbons have been reported in Ref.~\cite{Zha2018, ZhaTravesset2021} within all-atom and united models.
+Typical single-component and binary systems are shown in Fig.~\ref{fig:simul_sc} and Fig.~\ref{fig:bnsl_sims}, where the free energy (in blue, bottom) is obtained by integrating the pressure (in blue, top) as a function of the nearest neighbor distance $a_{nn}$.
 The equilibrium lattice constant is obtained at zero pressure, i.e. the minimum of the free energy, as described in Eq.~\ref{Eq:simul:pressure}.

 OTM predicts that a fcc lattice consists of packing HS, and indeed, Fig.~\ref{fig:simul_sc} shows that the lattice constant is accurately predicted by OPM.
 Fig.~\ref{fig:bnsl_sims} summarizes the results of many fcc simulations, and all of them align very accurately with the OPM result.
 For bcc, the OPM is not quite accurate, but this is expected, as the lattice constant or nearest-neighbor distance is given by Eq.~\ref{Eq:exp_comp:bcc}, marked as $l_f$-OPM in Fig.~\ref{fig:simul_sc}.